Top 10 reasons to visit Nepal

 The infrastructure that travelers need is in place, but tourism is down by over 50%, which means fewer crowds on the popular trekking routes and discounts for hotels and airfares.
 More importantly, the money you spend when hiring a guide or porter, staying in a lodge or hotel, or eating in a restaurant will directly help local people.
 Given that 500,000 Nepalis work directly in tourism, the country needs travelers more than ever to rebuild its economy and bounce back stronger for the future.

-Yes, it is perfectly safe to visit and travel around Nepal now.
+1. Is it safe to visit Nepal now?

 You can get a rare chance to be involved and be part of Nepal's rebuilding development at this time.
 By visiting Nepal, you will not only be contributing to creating employment and the economy but also help in the Nepal tourism industry.